mmu-webdesign/awdd2-2022-group5/2_IA_and_content_strategy/storyboards.md

 <img src="sp2-media/JulieStoryboard-IC.png" alt="Storyboard One" width="1000">

-### Name of persona in this storyboard
+### Name of persona in this storyboard - Julie Walters

-Provide a description and explain how this storyboard relates to the persona and your user research.
+This storyboard outlines Julie's journey to achieving her fittness goals after discovering our website.
+She initally

 ---